ikkez/CryptDown/README.md

 CryptDown
 =======

-CryptDown is a Microservice to store documents, pastes or code snippets, similar to pastebin.
+CryptDown is a microservice to store documents, pastes or code snippets, similar to pastebin.

 It uses real 256bit AES encryption, which takes place directly in your browser.
 No plaintext is ever being sent.
 Nobody can help you when you lose an encryption password for a paste.
 Your IP-Address will not be saved!